riflechess/riflechess.github.io/stp/summaries/Planning_Commission_Meeting.md

 ---
 #### Meeting Info
 **Type:** Planning Commission Meeting
-**Purpose:** Review of Proposed Zoning Changes, Discussion on Downtown Development Proposal **Date/Time:** Wednesday, March 15th, 6:00 PM **Location:** City Hall Council Chambers, Saint Paul, MN
+**Purpose:** Review and discuss development proposals, zoning changes, and other planning-related matters **Date/Time:** Tuesday, March 21st, 2023, 6:00 PM - 9:30 PM **Location:** Saint Paul City Hall, Council Chamber

 #### Summary
-The meeting began with a presentation from the city's planning department on proposed zoning changes in the Summit-University neighborhood.
-The main points of discussion included:

-* Proposal to rezone several lots along Snelling Avenue to allow for higher-density development.
-* Concerns raised by nearby residents about increased traffic and noise.

-After public comment, the commission discussed a downtown development proposal for a new mixed-use building on the former Farmers' Market site.
-Key points include:

-* The proposed 12-story building would include retail, office space, and 250 residential units.
-* Some commissioners expressed concerns about the building's height and potential impact on nearby businesses.

-The commission voted to recommend approval of the zoning changes with some modifications, including a requirement for increased stormwater management measures.
-However, two commissioners dissented, citing concerns about the project's density and potential strain on local infrastructure.

-Regarding the downtown development proposal, the commission approved a motion to send it back to the developer with a request for additional information on building height, parking, and community benefits.
+The Planning Commission meeting covered several topics:

+* **Development Proposals:** The commission reviewed three development proposals for new construction projects in the city.
+Two of the proposals were approved with minor modifications.
+* **Zoning Changes:** A proposal to rezone a property on University Avenue from commercial to residential was tabled due to concerns about parking and density.
+* **Affordable Housing:** The commission discussed the city's affordable housing strategy and heard from community members about their concerns and suggestions.

+There was some contention surrounding the zoning change proposal.
+Commissioner Johnson expressed concerns about the impact of increased density on the neighborhood, while Commissioner Patel argued that it would bring much-needed housing stock to the area.
+The proposal was ultimately tabled until the next meeting for further discussion.

+Additionally, the commission voted to allocate $100,000 from the city's community development block grant funds towards a new affordable housing initiative in the Frogtown neighborhood.
+The vote was unanimous, with all commissioners agreeing that it was a crucial step towards addressing the city's affordable housing crisis.